rtc-io/rtc-quickconnect/README.md

     });
   ```

-  In the case above the console message would only be displayed for the
-  `foo` channel once open, and when the `bar` channel is opened no handler
-  would be invoked.
+  In the case above the console message would only be displayed for the `foo` channel once open, and when the `bar` channel is opened no handler would be invoked.

-- `channel:closed => function(id, label)`
+- `channel:closed => function(id, datachannel, label)`

-  Emitted when the channel has been closed, works when a connection has
-  been closed or the channel itself has been closed.
+  Emitted when the channel has been closed, works when a connection has been closed or the channel itself has been closed.

-- `channel:closed:%label% => function(id, label)`
+- `channel:closed:%label% => function(id, datachannel, label)`

   The label specific equivalent of `channel:closed`.